Vonage/vbc-developer/_documentation/en/open-contactpad/building-contactpad.md

 [LIVE SAMPLE](https://plnkr.co/edit/CCke8DxuWX6v0OnD?preview)

 * The SDK architecture uses events for interaction events and other operations that do not require response from the custom integration code and callbacks for controlled request-response operations.
+* For more information about Vonage events, look at the [SDK Data Model](sdk-reference#dialerevent).

 ##  Click To Dial